syncfusion-content/flutter-docs/Flutter/radial-gauge/how-to.md

 4. To get onto the page just drag and drop it on the page.
 5. Adjust the width and height of the widget by utilizing the custom widget properties available on the right side.

-Small demo for adding dependencies:
+Small demo for Utilizing the Custom Widget within a Page:

 -> need to add demo